YouTube is great for marketing, a fact that is supported by a ton of mind-blowing usage statistics.

 - That the music evokes the desired emotions and aura.

 - That you are legally allowed to use the music in your video.

 Well, maybe not that short.
-That video has 1.9 million views.
-Clearly, short videos rule.
+Still, that video has more than 11 million views.

 With YouTube allowing users to search for videos based on duration, among other filters, we clearly can’t ignore the importance of video length in YouTube.

 Tap into micro-moments.
 These are the times when people need to know, go, do, or buy something and turn to the closest device to help them achieve it.

 Use data to give people what they want, when they want it.